 Not-for-Profit Culture

-As a community-owned school, Aiglon is unique among its peers.
-Our not-for-profit status ensures that everyone, from the Board to the football coach, has one priority: student experience.
+As a community- owner school, Aiglon stands apart from its peers.
+Our not-for-profit status allows every member of our team, from a Board Member to the football coach, to share a single priority; student experience.

-But being a not-for-profit does not mean that we do not generate profit –it just means we have a responsibility to reinvest our operational surplus into the school, for the benefit of our students today and to ensure a strong future.
+But being a not-for-profit does not mean that we do not generate profit –it just means we have a responsibility to reinvest our operational surplus into the school.
+Allowing us to benefit our students today, and ensure the long-term growth and sustainability of Aiglon for future generations of students.

 Our Annual Review